EMPAT94/zettel-merken/README.md

 ├── code-notes.md
 ├── code-notes
 │  ├── python.md
-│  ├── python
-│  │  └── basics.md
-│  ├── vim.md
+│  └── vim.md
 ├── learning-french.md
 ├── learning-french
 │  ├── basics-1.1.md
 │  ├── basics-1.2.md
-│  ├── basics-1.3.md
+│  └── basics-1.3.md
 ├── transactions.md
-├── transactions
+└── transactions
-│  ├── 01-2022.md
+   ├── 01-2022.md
-│  └── 02-2022.md
+   └── 02-2022.md
-├── zettel-merken.md
-└── zettel-merken
-   └── research-in-spaced-repeatition.md

 ```

 As you can see above, I have hubs after each topic: zettel-merken, books-and-articles, learning-french, etc. Each hub has a file.md and folder with the same name.
-I take all my notes in neovim in markdown format (No special plugins!).
-I have written a couple of helper functions that make it easy to create hubs and zettels but that is all.
+I take all my notes in neovim in markdown format No special plugins, just a couple of functions and mapping.
+See wiki.

 Thus, my `index.md` will look like: